ericmoritz/blog/content/learning-python-logging.md

 * myapp.models.questions
 * myapp.models.articles

-If we only wanted connection errors from Redis and MySQL, query debug information from MySQL and warnings from myapp's models, we could configure it as so:
+If we only wanted connection errors from our databases, query debug information from MySQL, and warnings from myapp's models; we could configure it as so:

     :::python